MichaelCWalsh7/Milestone-Project-2/README.md

 *   ### Design

     -   #### Colour Scheme
-        - The two main colours used for the games theme are midnight blue (sometimes called dark midnight blue) for the background and a light yellowish/orange colour that pairs with it quite nicely for other elements.
-They have a muted, yet playful tone that is approrpiate for this type of word game.
+        - The two main colours used for the game's theme are midnight blue (sometimes called dark midnight blue) for the background and a light yellowish/orange colour that pairs with it quite nicely for other elements.
+They have a muted, yet playful tone that is appropriate for this type of word game.
-        -   The midnight blue colour was the first one that was conceptualised drawing inspiration from the popular televsion show [Countdown](https://en.wikipedia.org/wiki/Countdown_(game_show)), which predominantly uses a very simliar colour
+        -   The midnight blue colour was the first one that was conceptualised drawing inspiration from the popular television show [Countdown](https://en.wikipedia.org/wiki/Countdown_(game_show)), which predominantly uses a very similar colour.
         -  The muted tone of the two main colours contrasts nicely with the bright red and green colours used for several other elements throughout the game.
 Bright reds and greens are used functionally here, rather than stylistically.
         Most users of any application will be familiar with the green for good, red for bad, concomitant with traffic lights